zrydys/zrydys.github.io/EzTech.md

 ### 🔹 **Confused by Sailing or Navigation Apps?**

-We simplify sailing with open-source digital tools for non-critical navigation — so your adventure stays fun, not frustrating.
+We simplify sailing with open-source digital tools for non-critical [navigation](ais.html) — so your sailing or kayaking adventure stays fun, not frustrating.

 ### 🔹 **Need More Eyes on Your Systems?**